SamDreamsMaker/Casper-Network-Unity-SDK/README.md

 ### Demo Scene (Easiest Way)

-1. **Window → Casper SDK → Create Demo Scene**
+1. **Package Manager → Casper Network SDK → Samples → Import "Casper Wallet Demo"**
-2. Play the generated `CasperWalletDemo` scene
+2. Open the imported `CasperWalletDemo` scene from `Assets/Samples/`
+3. Play the scene
-3. Click **Import Keys** to load your Casper Wallet PEM file
+4. Click **Import Keys** to load your Casper Wallet PEM file
-4. Use the UI buttons for all operations
+5. Use the UI buttons for all operations

 ### Basic Usage